 If I was single (i.e not with Daryl), I’d enter the following information on a person/crossbow dating matchmaking site so you could tell if we’d be a good match:

-- Precision aluminum riser, Machined aluminum alloy wheels (I drive fast)
+Precision aluminium riser, Machined aluminium alloy wheels (I drive fast)

 Extras I bring to the relationship:

-There are two styles of crossbow, the “recurve” and the “compound”.
-The recurve is the simplest type, with just a string stretched between the two ends of the bow.
-Recurves are easier to maintain in the field, but more difficult to cock since you are fighting the full weight of the string’s pull.
+There are two styles of a crossbow, the “recurve” and the “compound”.
+The recurve is the simplest type, with just a string, stretched between the two ends of the bow.
+Recurves are easier to maintain in the field but more difficult to cock since you are fighting the full weight of the string’s pull.

 About My “Arrows” (tee hee)